mgechev/blog.mgechev.com/_drafts/static-code-analysis-angular-typescript.md

 The current post is about a project I am interested in.
 A few days ago I explained my motivation behind the ["Community-drive Style Guide" for Angular 2](https://github.com/mgechev/angular2-style-guide) that we're working on.
 I also mentioned that I am planning to build a configurable static-code analyzer, which makes sure given project follows best practices and is correct Angular 2 code.

 I called this project [ng2lint](https://github.com/mgechev/ng2lint.
-Lets explain the scope of the analyzer I'm going to discuss in this article.
+Lets define the scope of the analyzer and the goals ahead of it:

+### Following Style guidelines

+By following style guidelines I mean standard linting, such as the one introduced by tslint.
+The Angular 2 Style Guide provides some sample tslint configuration file, which can be used.

+As extension of the functionality provided by tslint the [ng2linter]((https://github.com/mgechev/ng2lint) should introduce filename checking, based on the conventions defined the style guide.

 ### Following the Best Practices